 A Public and Agency Engagement Plan was specifically developed for the study.
 The plan outlined public and agency engagement activities and tools to support the development and analysis of alternatives.
-Multiple outreach and communications strategies (e.g., public meetings, project website, social media, presentations/briefings, newsletters) were used to engage a diverse audience in public input opportunities and provide information about the project.
+Multiple outreach and communications strategies (e.g., public meetings, project website, social media, presentations/briefings, newsletters) were used to engage the wide audience regarding public input opportunities and provide information about the project.